rhcad/vgcore/README.md

 ![modules](http://touchvg.github.io/images/core.svg)

-This is an open source LGPL 2.1 licensed project that is in active development.
+This is an open source [BSD licensed](LICENSE) project that is in active development.
 Contributors and sponsors are welcome.

 It uses the following open source projects: